-If either of the following adjustments applies, use the greater:
+If more than one applies, use the greater:

 - (1) If the offense involved the planned or threatened use of violence, increase by 4 levels. - (2) If the conduct was intended to encourage persons other than or in addition to co-conspirators to violate the internal revenue laws or impede or impair the Internal Revenue Service in the assessment and collection of revenue, increase by 2 levels.